carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Self-contained Headers
 ^^^^^^^^^^^^^^^^^^^^^^

-Header files should be self-contained (compile on their own) and end in .h.
+Header files should be self-contained (compile on their own) and end in ``.h``.
-Non-header files that are meant for inclusion should end in .inc and be used sparingly.
+Non-header files that are meant for inclusion should end in ``.inc`` and be used sparingly.

 All header files should be self-contained.
 Users and refactoring tools should not have to adhere to special conditions to include the header.
 Specifically, a